ansys/pydpf-core/.devcontainer/README.md

 ### Recommended minimal custom postcreate script

-We recommend that you use at least this minimal postcreate script (`postcreate.own.sh`):
+We recommend that you use at least this minimal postcreate script (`.devcontainer/scripts/postcreate.own.sh`):
 ```bash
 git config --global user.name "[FILL_HERE]"
 git config --global user.email "[FILL_HERE]"
 ```

-## Using docker compose in the container

-Docker compose is launched by default with a specific project name which is the name of the root folder by default.

-Environment variable `COMPOSE_PROJECT_NAME` automates `docker compose` talking to the compose project which started your devcontainer.

-In case you want to launch another `docker compose` project, specify it with the appropriate flag `-p [PROJECT_NAME]`.

 ## Switching standalone version used

 You can manage multiple standalone versions easily.
-Just download them and put them all into `.devcontainer/standalones`.
+Just download them and put them all into `.devcontainer/standalones/`.

-Then use the `DPF_SERVER_VERSION` argument in `compose.override.yaml` file to specify the archive you want (`24.2`, `24.2.pre0`...).
+Then use the `DPF_SERVER_VERSION` argument in `compose.yaml` file to specify the archive you want (`24.2`, `24.2.pre0`...).

 Nothing is made to differenciate between archive origins.
 But you can use `DPF_SERVER_VERSION` to do so:
-- Change the name of the archive as you want (e.g: `dpf_standalone_24.2_from_pipeline.zip`)
+- Change the name of the archive as you want (e.g: `dpf_standalone_v24.2_from_pipeline.zip`) but you need to keep `dpf` then `v[VERSION]` and `.zip` extension.
 - Update `DPF_SERVER_VERSION` accordingly (e.g: `24.2_from_pipeline`)

-Everything will be managed for you regarding the version.
+Everything will be managed for you regarding the version (you will find `ansys_inc/.env` in `dpf-server` with all deduced variables).

 **Then rebuild the container.**

-In `.devcontainer` folder, you can run:
-`docker compose up -d --force-recreate --build dpf_server`
+You can run: `docker compose -f $REPO_ROOT/.devcontainer/compose.yaml up -d --force-recreate --build dpf-server`

+## Using docker compose in the container

+Docker compose is launched by default with the root folder's name (folder containing `.devcontainer/` folder) as project name, which is the prefix you see before the container's name.

+Environment variable `COMPOSE_PROJECT_NAME`, which is set for you, automates `docker compose` talking to the compose project which started your devcontainer.

+In case you want to launch another `docker compose` project, specify it with the appropriate flag `-p [PROJECT_NAME]`.